27 April 2018

 Usually, on one-day conferences, we’ve got a single track to follow.
 If on a given time, the talk isn’t interesting for us, we’ve got no choice but to live with it.
 4Developers changes it completely.
-At any point, there are 10 different tracks in which you can participate – starting from soft skills topic and ending on advanced systems architecture talks.
+At any point, there are 10 different tracks in which you can participate – starting from soft skills topics and ending with advanced systems architecture talks.

 4Developers solves it – it’s like having 10 different conferences on the same day, in the same place, at the same time.

 This year I had a chance to see 6 different talks.
 My journey began with “Discovering unknown with Event Storming” by Mariusz Gil.
 This speech was a part of the Bottega IT Minds track.
 Spoiler alert: Bottega IT is a class of its own.
 Event storming wasn’t something new for me (or at least I thought so) – I never had practical experience with it, however, I had a chance to read a lot about this technique during my Domain Driven Desing-learning period.

 Mariusz had a very hard task.
 How are you going to show event sourcing in 45 minutes, when normally it takes few-days workshops to learn it?
 Fortunately, before the talk began, Mariusz pointed out that this speech isn’t about learning but about inspiring us to find more about it on our own (oh, I miss my college times).
 And that’s completely understandable in this case.

 Event sourcing isn’t about the implementation but rather about extracting the knowledge about the domain from the business.